 These are just a few of the more common side effects reported by people who took Concerta in clinical studies:

 Mild side effects can occur when taking Concerta.
 This list doesn’t include all possible mild side effects of the drug.
-For more information, you can refer to Concerta’s medication guide.
+For more information, you can refer to Concerta’s prescribing information.

 Mild side effects that have been reported with Concerta include: